joerg-holland/coding-challenge/README.md

 14. Write test to getTaxFromProduct().
 After that write the function to validate the tests and document the code.
 15. Create utils service and the test file with the command `$ npm run ng g service utils --project=receipe-printer`
 16. Write tests for the roundingUpRule().
 After that write the function to validate the tests and document the code.
+17. Write tests for the calculateTaxforCart() function of carts service.
+After that write the function to validate the tests and document the code.
+18. Write tests for the calculateTotalforCart() function of carts service.
+After that write the function to validate the tests and document the code.

 ---